 An index for Declarations and Petitions, 1944 – present filed with this court is available on-site, U.S. District Court, 750 Missouri avenue, East St. Louis, IL 62201.

-Since the 1990s, a person files an application for naturalization with the INS in Chicago.
-INS visits the U.S. District Court in East St. Louis three times a year to interview applicants from the metropolitan region.
-When the process is complete, the naturalization ceremony is at the District Court.
-Papers are kept with INS.
+Since the 1990s, a person files an application for naturalization with the USCIS in Chicago which then visits the U.S. District Court in East St. Louis three times a year to interview applicants from the metropolitan region.
+When the process is complete, the naturalization ceremony is [now] performed at St. Louis.
+Papers are kept with USCIS.
 [Conversation with the District Court ,1995.]
 Recent files may be closed for privacy reasons.

 Photocopies may be requested through the USCIS website.